Texas Tech University: Student life

-There are over 516 student clubs and organizations at Texas Tech.
-Many students participate in Greek Life.
-Texas Tech Greek Life includes 12 Panhellenic Sororities and 24\2 InterFraternity Council Fraternities, as well as groups in the National Pan-Hellenic Council (NPHC) and Multicultural Greek Council (MGC).
-The Student Union Building, located centrally on campus, is the hub of daily student activity.
-It houses restaurants, coffee shops, a book store, meeting rooms, lecture halls, movie rooms, and study areas, as well as the offices and meeting rooms of several student organizations and the Student Government Association.
-Directly next to the Student Union Building is the School of Music, home of the Texas Tech Goin' Band from Raiderland.
-The 450-member band, which was awarded the Sudler Trophy in 1999, performs at all home football games and other events.
+There are over 600 student clubs and organizations at Texas Tech.
+Many students participate in Fraternity & Sorority Life.

+The Texas Tech Band is called Goin' Band from Raiderland.
+The 450-member band, which was awarded the Sudler Trophy in 1999, performs at football games and other events.

-Approximately 20% of students live on campus, and most students live on campus for at least a portion of their academic careers.
+Most students live on campus for at least a portion of their time at Texas Tech.
 Students with fewer than 30 hours of academic credit are required to live in university housing unless they receive an exemption.
 Specific residence halls and communities exist for graduate students, athletes, and various specific interests and academic disciplines.
-Every resident on campus is a member of the Texas Tech Residence Hall Association which provides various on campus programming and leadership opportunities.
+Every resident on campus is a member of the Texas Tech Residence Hall Association, which provides various on-campus programming and leadership opportunities.
 RHA is led by an Executive Board and Senate with student representatives from each residence hall.
 The organization is also a member of the South West Affiliate of College and Universities Residence Halls.